oracle/docker-images/OracleDatabase/README.md

 You may extend the image with your own Dockerfile and create the users and tablespaces that you may need.

+The character set for the database is set during creating of the database.
+11g Express Edition supports only UTF-8.
+You can set the character set for the Standard Edition 2 and Enterprise Edition during the first run of your container and may keep separate folders containing different tablespaces with different character sets.

 ### Running Oracle Database in a Docker container

 #### Running Oracle Database Enterprise and Standard Edition in a Docker container